Leomrlin/Morphoses/README.md

 $   make -j
 ```
  The executable takes the following command-line parameters:
- - `-s` : Optional parameter to indicate a symmetric (undirected) graph is used.
  - `-streamPath` : Path to the input stream file or pipe (More information on the input format can be found in [Section 2.4](#24-graph-input-and-stream-input-format)).
- - `-numberOfUpdateBatches` : Optional parameter to specify the number of edge updates to be made.
+ - `-numberOfUpdateBatches` : Optional parameter to specify the number of transactions to be performed.
 Default is 1.
- - `-nEdges` : Number of edge operations to be processed in a given update batch.
+ - `-nEdges` : Number of edge operations to be processed in a given transaction.
+ - `-batchSize` : Number of transactions to package and batch processing for Morphoses engine.
+Default is 256.
+ - `-nWorkers` : Number of threads used in parallel processing of a transaction batch.
+Default is 1.
  - `-outputFile` : Optional parameter to print the output of a given algorithms.
- - Input graph file path (More information on the input format can be found in [Section 2.4](#24-graph-input-and-stream-input-format)).
+ - Initial graph file path (More information on the input format can be found in [Section 2.4](#24-graph-input-and-stream-input-format)).

 For example,
 ```bash